fanyangCS/fanyangcs.github.io/_projects/aicompiler.md

 This includes Rammer {% cite DBLP:conf/osdi/MaXYXMCHYZZ20 %}, Roller {% cite DBLP:conf/osdi/ZhuWDKLZXMXC0YZ22 %}, Welder {% cite DBLP:conf/osdi/00010XMXMG0Z23 %}, and Cocktailer {% cite DBLP:conf/osdi/ZhangMXSM0Z0Y23 %}.
 These techniques were covered in an [MSR Research blog](https://www.microsoft.com/en-us/research/blog/building-a-heavy-metal-quartet-of-ai-compilers/).
 We also correctly envisioned the importance of model sparsity in compiler techniques, and developed the first sparsity-aware compilers, SparTA {% cite DBLP:conf/osdi/ZhengLZMY0WYZ22 %} and PIT {% cite DBLP:conf/sosp/ZhengJZHM0YZQYZ23 %}.
 We believe the next focus of AI compiler will be techniques designed for AI hardware with distributed memory architecture.
+Meanwhile, the programming interface of neural network is an important topic related to compiler techniques.
+We will continue to investigate new programming paradigms like FractalTensor {% cite FractalTensorSosp24 %}.